 Claims are freely amendable if you make a mistake or omit something.
 If you didn’t get a proof of claim form, get one on online.

-Can I collect my claim from the corporate officers or shareholders?
+Can I collect from the corporate officers or shareholders?

 That depends on whether there are facts making the officers or shareholders liable for the debt: just being a shareholder, even the only shareholder, doesn’t make one liable for the corporation’s debts.